stephengold/Acorus/README.md

 This example illustrates an `AbstractDemo` with 2 input modes:
 The initially-active mode enables `FlyByCamera` for camera movement.
 The other mode allows you to type a line of text.

+### TestCursors

+To remind the user which input mode is active, you can give each mode its own cursor style.

+This example demonstrates 4 input modes, each with its own cursor.

 ### TestDsEdit